DorianSifuentez27/Final-Project-Video-Game-Idea/README.md

 Outcomes

 I might not have the ability to fully recreate Space Invaders.
-So I might have to simple the game in certain areas.
+So I might have to simplify the game in certain areas.